sergev/blang/doc/Journal.md

 The B language compiler rewrite was successful!
 Starting from a C prototype, we built a production-ready Go compiler with an LLVM backend.
 The systematic approach of implementing features, testing thoroughly, and fixing bugs as they arose resulted in a robust, well-tested compiler.

-**Current Status:** Production-ready with 100% test pass rate (120/120 active tests) and comprehensive coverage of the B language specification.
+**Current Status:** Production-ready with 100% test pass rate (124/124 active tests) and comprehensive coverage of the B language specification.

-**Test Suite:** 120 tests covering lexer, parser, code generation, operator precedence, runtime library, and integration testing.
+**Test Suite:** 124 tests covering lexer, parser, code generation, operator precedence, runtime library, indirect function calls, and integration testing.

-**Next Steps:** Implement the three remaining features (compound assignments, ternary operator, indirect function calls) to achieve 100% feature completeness.
+**Next Steps:** Implement the two remaining features (compound assignments, ternary operator) to achieve 100% feature completeness.

 ---